marius-verdier/simulation-n-corps/README.md

 This project contains two implementations of an N-body simulation, which models the dynamics of particles in space under gravitational forces.
 It includes both a Brute Force algorithm and a more efficient Barnes-Hut algorithm.

+Some results are presents in the results folder.

 ## Features

 - **Brute Force Simulation**: Directly computes gravitational interactions between every pair of bodies.